febriliankr/flashcard/README.md

-# Flashcard App
+# Flashcard App ⚡

-Flashcard app for studying medicine purposes
+Flashcard app for studying

+by Febrilian Kristiawan